#ClimateCharacters

 Summary of results from climate characters survey.

-Our survey comprised 173 respondents of mixed gender and age sourced from film/media students (43%); and others sourced via social media, predominantly from Bafta/albert network (35%) and some (22%) from the Green Stories network.
+Our survey comprised 100 respondents of mixed gender and age sourced from film/media students and others sourced via social media, predominantly from Bafta/albert network, Rubber Republic network and some from the Green Stories network.

 Q1 DO FICTIONAL CHARACTERS AFFECT VIEWERS’ VALUES?